-Figure below shows the best-fit obtained with the IONeq model for Cygnus X-2 and PKS2155-304 high-resolution Chandra spectra.
+The figure below shows the best-fit obtained with the IONeq model for Cygnus X-2 and PKS2155-304 high-resolution Chandra spectra.
 Absorption lines identified in the Ne and O absorption edge regions are indicated (for more details see Gatuzz & Churazov 2017).

 As is indicated in Gatuzz & Churazov 2017, we provide two versions of the IONeq model.
-For one version the value of the thermal velocity (Vth) was pre-computed for each ion by setting the temperature "T" in Equation (5) to the temperature at which the ion fraction is maximal in CIE.
+For one version, the value of the thermal velocity (Vth) was pre-computed for each ion by setting the temperature "T" in Equation (5) to the temperature at which the ion fraction is maximal in CIE.
 That is the version provided in the link above.

-The second version of the IONeq model performs the proper optical depth convolution for each ion using the temperature parameter and can be downloaded from here
+The second version of the IONeq model performs the proper optical depth convolution for each ion using the temperature parameter and can be downloaded from here.

 HEASARC Home | Observatories | Archive | Calibration | Software | Tools | Students/Teachers/Public

 The HEASARC welcomes your participation in a brief survey to capture how users access and utilize HEASARC data, software, and services.
 The outcome(s) of this survey will be used to guide, prioritize, and plan our activities and development in the coming years.
 It contains 20 questions, generally takes just a few minutes to complete, and your answers will remain totally anonymous.
 The survey is open until Dec 18, 2023.
 We thank you in advance for your valuable feedback.